 - Stairclimber available for wheelchair users to access the ground floor

 - Indoor wheelchair available to borrow

-- Dog waiting hook located by the river (please check your map)
+- Dog tether hook located by the river (please check your map)

 - Scaffold open daily, except Tuesdays and in high winds